Attitude change: Belief rationalization

 The process of how people change their own attitudes has been studied for years.
 Belief rationalization has been recognized as an important aspect to understand this process.
+Belief rationalization is the cognitive process by which an individual adjusts his or her attitudes to conform to past behavior, especially when the behavior conflicts with the belief.
+For example, when people who value their health smoke, they may subsequently downplay the health risks to rationalize their behavior.
 The stability of people's past attitudes can be influenced if they hold beliefs that are inconsistent with their own behaviors.
 The influence of past behavior on current attitudes is stable when little information conflicts with the behavior.
 Alternatively, people's attitudes may lean more radically toward the prior behavior if the conflict makes it difficult to ignore, and forces them to rationalize their past behavior.